collectivexyz/foundry/README.md

 ## arm64

-  It's possible to use this container on Apple Silicon but a build is not provided in the ghcr registry at this time.
+  It's possible to use this container on Apple Silicon but an image is not provided in the ghcr registry at this time.

   To build locally, run:
   ` $ sh build.sh `